-Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN
+Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN Degree as outlined in the college catalog

 This course provides Introduction to Biostatistics provides an introduction to selected important topics in biostatistical concepts and reasoning.
 This course represents a variety of statistical techniques.
 These techniques include but are not limited to: data collection, sampling principles, and graphical techniques for data display necessary for appropriate analysis and interpretation of data relevant to health sciences.
 Statistical concepts will be presented and enhanced through the use of numerous "real life" data sets and case studies.